kamalakarrao/Firebase-Esp8266-Streaming-Code/README.md

 # Firebase Basic Code to Read and Store Data

-Step-1: Copy the Code from Firebase-Basic-Stream.ino and paste it in your Arduino IDE
+Step-1: Copy the Code from Read_Store_Firebase.ino and paste it in your Arduino IDE

 Step-2: Enter your Wifi SSID & PASSWORD in the code